 BIAV Outbreak in Dairy Cattle

 ***Beginning on April 29, 2024, the USDA is requiring testing of lactating dairy cows moving across state lines.
 All lactating dairy cows crossing state lines must have a negative Influenza A test before we can issue a Certificate of Veterinary Inspection.
-The test is conducted on milk samples, which must be collected by an accredited veterinarian or specially designated on farm personnel.
+The test is conducted on milk samples, which must be collected by an accredited veterinarian.
 Dry cows and heifers are currently exempted from this requirement.***

 USDA Guidance on BIAV Testing Requirements